-bookRoom is a research group based in the School of fine Art and Photography at University for the Creative Arts in Farnham since 2004, one of the UKʼs leading providers of specialist art and design education, offering strengths in art, design, architecture, media and communication.
+bookRoom is a conceptual/virtual space within the School of fine Art and Photography at University for the Creative Arts in Farnham, one of the UKʼs leading providers of specialist art and design education, offering strengths in art, design, architecture, media and communication.

-Led by Emmanuelle Waeckerle, bookRoom focuses on critical and practice based research in digital analogue and hybrid formats through a number of interrelated activities; conferences, exhibitions, publications, a collection.
+bookRoom has been engaged with editorial, curatorial, and critical research and teaching for over 10 years through a number of interrelated activities; conferences, exhibitions, publications, a collection.

-bookRoom supports artists and researchers to engage with critical research, production, dissemination of page and screen based works and occasionally act as a publisher of small edition of on the page works that operates across various time based media (photography, moving image, writing and performance).
+bookRoom supports artists and researchers to engage with cutting edge experimentation, research, production, dissemination of page and screen based works and occasionally act as a publisher of small edition of on the page works that operates across various time based media (photography, moving image, writing and performance).

 Current research interests

 – The parallel histories and practices of the photo book and the artist book

 – The interplay between electronic and print culture in the post digital age

 – Narrative in time based media and/or hybrid formats that operate beyond the indexical dimension of the still or moving image.

 Edge to scroll, sequence to time and image to place

 PhD by practice started October 2014 supervised by Emmanuelle Waeckerlé and James Trafford